How to Make Headless Man and Headless Woman Costumes

 For the man, I used an old men’s dress shirt and a Grim Reaper cloak.
 With the costume on him, I cut the hole in the cloak for my husband’s head.

 Dress your form and lightly stuff the arms and gloves.
-I used left over polyester fiber fill from an old pillow project.
-I stitched the gloves to the end of the sleeve.
-I also stitched the fingers to the shirt.
-I used a deep red acrylic paint to splatter all over the hands.
+I used left over polyester fiber fill from an old pillow project and stitched the gloves to the end of the sleeve.
+I also stitched the fingers to the shirt and used a deep red acrylic paint to splatter all over the hands.

 During the process it helped that my husband and I tried them on several times to get the right height, fit, etc.